lingrino/vaku/docs/cli/vaku_folder_delete.md

 ## vaku folder delete

-Recursively delete all paths in a folder
+Recursively delete all secrets in a folder

 ### Synopsis

-Recursively delete all paths in a folder
+Recursively delete all secrets in a folder

 ```
-vaku folder delete <path> [flags]
+vaku folder delete <folder> [flags]
 ```

 ### Examples